There are two sections to this topic:

 - The procedure is simplified.

-- Under $30,000 District Court or Circuit Court.
-Your case can be heard in either District Court or Circuit Court if the amount is under $30,000.
+- $30,000 or less District Court or Circuit Court.
+Your case can be heard in either District Court or Circuit Court if the amount does not exceed $30,000.

 - The case may involve money or property.